rgdonohue/tutorials/advanced-mapping-cartodb.js/lesson-06.md

-# Lesson 06: Advanced mapping techniques with CartoDB.js
+# Advanced mapping techniques with CartoDB.js

 This lesson explores the JavaScript library supporting the CartoDB platform, [CartoDB.js](http://docs.cartodb.com/cartodb-platform/cartodb-js/), which expands the potential of CartoDB's web editor for creating customized web maps.
 The lesson introduces the [API documentation](http://docs.cartodb.com/cartodb-platform/cartodb-js/api-methods/) and demonstrates various techniques for requesting data from a personal account on CartoDB to render a map in the browser.